Scottish Country Dancing Dictionary logo top of dance cribs page

 The RSCDS issues Standard terminology for use in the description of Scottish Country Dances, a document defining how the formal terms are to be used by any deviser offering her/his dance for inclusion in an RSCDS publication.
 Diagrams are required to be shown from the teacher's point of view, i.e., looking Down The set from the Top; note however that the Diagrams in this website are shown from the point of view of the dancer at the Bottom of The set, looking toward the teacher.

 One format, F.J.
 Pilling and successors Scottish Country Dances in diagrams, is sufficiently succinct that a booklet only 122mm x 95mm x 9mm, and which fits easily into a sporran or purse, contains well over 500 dances.
-While some dancers rate these the clearest to understand (including the author of this site who added over 100 newer dances to his early edition in the 1970s), many dancers find the combination of diagrams and specialized abbreviations too daunting.
-Sadly, this format is, so far, only available in hardcopy form and, inevitably, the usefulness of an edition diminishes as new dances become popular.
+Although some dancers rate these the clearest to understand (including the author of this site who added over 100 newer dances to his early edition in the 1970s), many find the combination of diagrams and specialized abbreviations too daunting.
+While this format was only available in hardcopy form, the usefulness of an edition inevitably diminished as new dances became popular.

-Word processors and the Internet have made the production of Dance cribs much more straightforward.
-In his Minicrib, Charles Upton provides descriptions with a consistent format for over 7000 dances; only rarely does one encounter a dance that is not included and he welcomes details for inclusion.
-However, his basic style of describing 8 bars at a time sometimes makes a quick understanding of the dance difficult.
+Word processors and the Worldwide Web have made the production of Dance cribs much more straightforward.
+In his MiniCrib, Charles Upton (and now his successors) provide descriptions with a consistent format for over 6000 dances which are eminently suitable as an aide-mémoire for a dancer at a more formal event.
+Rarely does one encounter a dance that is not included; until his well-earned retirement in December 2013, he welcomed details for inclusion in his regular update of the complete database as now do his successors.

-it has been been requested by one of our own society's members;
+• it has been requested by one of our own society's members;

 Format of Dance Cribs